Special Educational Needs

-Our Special Educational Needs Co-Ordinator (SENCO) is Ms Jo Bartlett.
+Our Special Educational Needs Co-Ordinator (SENDCO) is Ms Coelina Carter.

 She can be contacted via Email: Sendco@stroudgreenprimary.com